Misterio77/nix-starter-configs/README.md

     ignore this step if you don't want to use home-manager just yet.
 - Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)
-- Create a remote repo (github, gitlab, sr.ht, etc) and push your changes for safekeeping (or at least copy your directory to somewhere safe, specially if you're on a installation medium)
+- Push your changes!
+Or at least copy them somewhere if you're on a live medium.

 ## Bootstrapping